-The Switch has also done very well with third-party support, with Doom, Skyrim, and L.A.
+The Switch has also done very well with third-party support, with DOOM, Skyrim, and L.A.
 Noire already landing on Nintendo’s latest console.
 Nintendo is even getting support from companies that had long abandoned its consoles, including Blizzard, which launched Diablo III: Eternal Collection on the system in November 2018.
-Mortal Kombat 11 was supported at the same time as its PS4 and Xbox One releases, as well, and the fighting experience saw very few compromises.
+Mortal Kombat 11 was supported at the same time as its PlayStation 4 and Xbox One releases, as well, and the fighting experience saw very few compromises.
 Even the Fallout-like The Outer Worlds made its way to Nintendo Switch, though it runs pretty poorly compared to its counterparts on other platforms.

 It has also become a fantastic indie machine, with many smaller studios releasing their games on the Switch at the same time as other consoles, but they are occasionally higher in price.
 Sine Mora EX, for instance, costs $30 on Switch and less than $10 on PlayStation 4, likely due to the production cost of cartridges.

 In November 2018, the Nintendo Switch got the exclusive Pokémon: Let’s Go, which quickly became one of our favorite games on the system.
 It blurred the lines between the mobile Pokémon Go and the more traditional Pokémon role-playing games, and it’s particularly attractive to those who aren’t familiar with the series or haven’t played it since the first generation.
-The full role-playing games Pokémon Sword and Shield, which plays much more like a traditional RPG, but with the same assets and art style of Let’s Go.
+Later on in November of 2019, the system got Pokémon Sword and Shield, which plays much more like a traditional RPG, but with the same assets and art style of Let’s Go.

 December 2018 also saw the arrival of Super Smash Bros.
-Ultimate, which quickly became one of the best-selling games for the system and stands out as a system-seller.
+Ultimate, which quickly became one of the bestselling games for the system and stands out as a system-seller.
 With a robust offering of modes and multiple control schemes, including GameCube controllers, it’s a can’t-miss fighting game.
 It has received new updates for well over a year, including adding more characters to the game.

 No contest here.
 The PlayStation 4 has a robust online service dedicated to providing community-based multiplayer experiences.
 The Nintendo Switch, on the other hand, has a very primitive online system that doesn’t allow you to voice chat with friends without the use of an external headset and phone app.
 However, it’s worth noting that the Nintendo Switch is updating its online system.
 You do have to pay to access many of each system’s online offerings, as PlayStation Plus and Nintendo Switch Online are needed to access cloud saves.

-The only area in which the Switch beats the PS4 in the online department is the price.
-One year of PlayStation Plus (required for playing online) costs $60, whereas Nintendo Switch Online only costs $20 per year.
-But since the PS4 is the place to be for online console gaming, the price difference hardly factors into this comparison.
+The only area in which the Switch beats the PlayStation 4 in the online department is the price.
+One year of PlayStation Plus (required for playing online) costs $60 annually, whereas Nintendo Switch Online only costs $20 per year.
+But since the PlayStation 4 is the place to be for online console gaming, the price difference hardly factors into this comparison.
 You definitely get what you pay for in this category.